ianthehenry/ishlisp/README.md

     (def a (cons 1 (cons 2 nil)))

-The goal was not to replace all prefix functions (all math operations are still prefix), but merely to support some nicer-looking constructs for key lookup and pattern matching.
+The goal was not to replace all prefix functions (all math operations are still prefix, for example), but merely to support some nicer-looking constructs for key lookup and pattern matching.
 Also to use the word "shunt" more.

 The supported operators were: